matthiaskoenig/pkdb/CURATION.md

 * The possible values of categorial are accessible via the curation web interface and in `categorials.py`.
 * The group names have to be unique within the groupset and should be descriptive, e.g., smoker, nonsmoker, contraceptive.

-All available fields for characteristica on group and groupset are:
+All available fields for characteristica on group are:
 ```json
 {
     "count": "int",